 Qualifications for this award include personal integrity, initiative, cooperativeness, enthusiasm, humility, well-rounded interests, active participation in student affairs, service to the University, willingness to give more than required, love of God and country.
 This is a medal and cash award.Robie Gold Medals

 Candidates should have a record of accomplishments that exemplify the high ideals of Dr. Nugent - active and enthusiastic participation and service in community and University endeavors.Robert Logan Nugent

 The Provost Award honors an outstanding graduating student who transferred to the UA with at least 36 transferable units from an Arizona community college.
-Criteria for the award include perseverance and commitment to academic studies, contributions to the UA community and scholastic ability, citizenship, and leadership.Provost Award
+Criteria for the award include perseverance and commitment to academic studies, contributions to the University community and scholastic ability, citizenship, and leadership.Provost Award

 Centennial Achievement Awards